chrislai001/All-about-me/README.md

 meeting minutes to memorize the discussion and decision made in the back of my head. </p>

-<p>To better understand
-what <span class=GramE>jobs</span> I will be enjoying doing, I did an online survey at <span class=SpellE>JobOutlook</span> by the Australian Government.
+<p>To better understand what jobs I will be enjoying doing, I did an online survey at JobOutlook by the Australian Government.
 The result shows that I will be suitable for positions that require to communicate with others and to work as a team.
 The recommended job such as financial dealers, advertising and marketing professionals, ICT project managers and sales and marketing managers<sup>4</sup>.
 (Job Outlook, Australian Government)</p>

 <p>This also echoes my
-personality test that I am good with managing relationships and pitching ideas to others.<span style='mso-spacerun:yes'>  </span>I am an outgoing person who enjoys constant communication with the public and I am sure those recommended jobs will be suitable for my long-term career path.
+personality test that I am good with managing relationships and pitching ideas to others.
+I am an outgoing person who enjoys constant communication with the public and I am sure those recommended jobs will be suitable for my long-term career path.
 In relations to my ideal job, the criteria’s matches perfectly, and I am more certain now after the